azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

-# Personalized Offers in Online Retail – A Cortana Intelligence Solution Package #
+# Personalized Offers in Online Retail – A Cortana Intelligence Solution #

 In today’s highly competitive and connected environment, modern businesses can no longer survive with generic, static online content.
 Furthermore, marketing strategies using traditional tools are often expensive, hard to implement and do not produce the desired return on investment.
 These systems often fail to take full advantage of the data collected to create a more personalized experience for the user.